 Big Banks Are Big Time Inefficient?
 Big banks, you have to love them.
-I am not sure I could pull off accepting federal bailouts, pointing the finger at others for a mess I helped to create, then giving out big bonuses to some employees, all combined with poor service at times.
+I am not sure I could pull off accepting federal bailouts, pointing the finger at others for a mess I helped to create, then giving out big bonuses to some employees.
+All combined with poor service at times.

 I had a recent client come to me after trying to work with a big bank.
 He said they rarely called him and he had no idea of the status of his loan application most of the time.
-Then, to make matters worse, he switched cell phone providers and got a new phone number, and then the bank could not get through to him because all they had was his old phone number.
+Then, to make matters worse, he switched cell phone providers and got a new phone number.
+Then the bank could not get through to him because all they had was his old phone number.
 But, they had his address, his fax number, and his email.
 The lock-in on his interest rate expired with him not having gone to settlement.
 My first thought was, why didn’t the bank email the client?
 Why didn’t they send something certified mail?
 Fax?
 Ever heard of FedEx?
-A smart person who hustles would have gotten through to the client, and made sure he settled on time without his lock-in expiring.
+A smart person who hustles would have gotten through to the client.
+I would have made sure he settled on time without his lock-in expiring.

-I have another contact, a potential client, who is thinking of going with PNC Bank.
-PNC said that that they were going to give him a “better deal” because the client was an existing customer.
+I have another contact, a potential client, who is thinking of going with a big bank.
+The bank said that that they were going to give him a “better deal” because the client was an existing customer.
 They alluded to the fact that they’d give him a rate that was 1/8% below market.
-I told the potential client I understood, but that many times the better deal is not a better deal, and asked to review the PNC Good Faith Estimate (GFE) to make sure this alleged better deal was real.
+I told the potential client I understood, but that many times the better deal is not a better deal.
+I asked to review their Good Faith Estimate (GFE) to make sure this alleged better deal was real.
 I called the potential client daily to follow up for two weeks.
-His answer was always that the PNC contact had not gotten back to him yet with a GFE.
+His answer was always that the bank contact had not gotten back to him yet with a GFE.

-It took 3 weeks to get the GFE, and in that time rates had gone up .375%.
-So to get a .125% better deal they lost .375% because of the large bank’s inefficiency, so the net effect was that waiting for PNC lost the client .25% in rate.
-Inefficiency never yields a better deal, there is always a cost.
+It took 3 weeks to get the GFE.
+And in that time rates had gone up .375%.
+So to get a .125% better deal they lost .375% because of the large bank’s inefficiency, so the net effect was that waiting for the big bank lost the client .25% in rate.
+Inefficiency never yields a better deal.
+There is always a cost somewhere.
 Big entities have trouble creating efficiencies.

-A better deal is not a better deal when you get tortured with poor service, or when the large and inefficient bank costs you money in another aspect of the transaction, it’s not a better deal.
+A better deal is not a better deal when you get tortured with poor service.
+Or when the large and inefficient bank costs you money in another aspect of the transaction, it’s not a better deal.